 Immunization Record — Upload the official immunization record provided to you by your medical provider, public health office, pharmacy, or school records.

 COVID — Enter the dates that you received this immunization.
 Dates are located on your official immunization record or your official COVID vaccine card.
-This vaccine is a requirement for all students starting in the fall of 2021.
+This vaccine (and booster dose) is a requirement for all students.
 We encourage you to obtain this vaccination as soon as possible.
 If you have limited or no access to vaccination and arrive to campus without being vaccinated, Grinnell College will facilitate inoculation upon arrival.

 Measles — Enter the two dates that you received this immunization.
 Dates are located on your official immunization record.
 The first dose must be administered after 12 months of age to be considered valid.